Our values can be summarized in these four principles:

 In the past, the use of barrels to store wine was unavoidable, as there was no alternative.
 Today it is a company choice, because there are different materials as cement, steel, glass.
 So, for some of our wines we follow the “no wood” philosophy, from grape to glass, as nature, science and men work made them.

 Those wines are aged in steel tanks, sometimes cement.
 Beside this, for some wines we use with parsimony and wisdom medium-sized barrels.

-For the fourth principle, we think that our co-workers are the heart of the company, and we value their work very much.
+For the fourth principle, we think that our co-workers are the heart of the company, and we value their work as such.